-Although the municipality has made substantial progress in facilitating spatial restructuring, the stubborn apartheid spatial pattern remains one of the main factors influencing settlement patterns in the Msunduzi area.
-Undulating terrain typical of large portions of the KwaZulu-Natal Province also has a significant influence in this regard.
+Although the municipality has made substantial progress in facilitating spatial restructuring, the stubborn apartheid spatial pattern remains one of the main factors influencing settlement pattern in the Msunduzi area.
+Undulating terrain typical of large portions of the KwaZuluNatal Province also has a significant influence in this regard.
 Settlements within the municipality ranges from low density sprawling rural settlements in Vulindlela through the Edendale valley area which faces a threat of degenerating into an urban slum and the poorly-developed dormitory former black only townships to well-developed suburbs along the N3 corridor and the northern (former Indian and Coloured) areas where relatively large informal settlements have also developed.

-The SDF (2022) proposes new housing in the following key areas: Ambleton, Foxhill, Ashburton, Hayfields and Willowton.
+The SDF (2015) and the new draft SDF (2021) proposes new housing in the following key areas: Ambleton, Foxhill, Ashburton, Hayfields and Willowton.
 The provision of housing in these areas will support the south-eastern expansion of the Greater Edendale area and enable future residents better access to employment in the industrial areas located within the Mkhondeni area and along the N3.